-A BRIEF HISTORY OF "HELP" of Denia and Marina Alta
+A HISTORY OF "HELP"

 THE EARLY DAYS

 The "HELP" organization was first started in Javea in 1977 by Barbara Bridgen, who soon discovered that most people who retire to Spain arrive as a couple, but once a partner dies, the other can experience difficulties especially with illness or infirmity.
-In contrast, the Spanish family unit is so strong that many of the Social Services that are available in Britain are not required here, with the Spanish families sharing nursing and other tasks when a relative is either hospitalised or becomes ill at home.
+In contrast, the Spanish family unit is so strong that many of the Social Services that are available in Britain are not required here, because Spanish families share nursing and other tasks when a relative is either admitted to hospital or becomes ill at home.
 (In 2014 the situation has not changed except that the ‘young’ ex-pat retiree has ‘matured’ somewhat over the years!)

 GROWTH OF “HELP” OF DENIA